 - Overall Patient Satisfaction (17th percentile) – This low measurement reveals the overall patient experience in every department at the facility.

-Gateway Regional Medical Center Hospital currently holds one state designation that include:
+Gateway Regional Medical Center Hospital currently holds one state designation that includes:

 - Perinatal II – As a level II designated hospital, the facility is a part of the Regionalized Perineal System designed to improve the perinatal outcome of childbearing women and their newborns.

 The Illinois Department of Public Health (IDPH) monitors facility-onset contagious infection incident rates involving CDI (Clostridium difficile infections) and M RSA (methicillin-resistant Staphylococcus aureus.
 This data is collected through laboratory testing obtained by patients who have been at the facility for at least four days.
 The IDPH uses this bloodstream infection data to determine if the rates “are statistically different from the national average.”
 For 2017, the bloodstream infection rate for Gateway Regional Medical Center involve:

 - Facility-Acquired M RSA Bloodstream Infection Rate – 1 infection incident out of 22,014 patient days.

 - Facility-Acquired CDI Bloodstream Infection Rate – 4 infections out of 30,426 Patient Days.